glpi-project/docdev/source/codingstandards.rst

    abstract class MyClass {
       /**
-       * This is the documentation block for the curent method.
+       * This is the documentation block for the current method.
        * It does something.
        *
        * @param string $sthing Something to send to the method